Brandon Thomas (footballer)

-Brandon Thomas Llamas (born 4 February 1995), known simply as Brandon, is a Spanish footballer who plays as a forward for Super League Greece club PAOK.
+Brandon Thomas Llamas (born 4 February 1995), known simply as Brandon, is a Spanish professional footballer who plays as a forward for Cypriot First Division club Apollon Limassol.

 He played nine La Liga games for Mallorca and Osasuna but spent most of his career in the Segunda División, playing 163 games and scoring 35 goals for those two teams as well as Girona, Leganés and Málaga.
 He also had spells in Ligue 1 with Rennes and in Super League Greece with PAOK.

 Career

 Mallorca

-Born in Santanyí, Majorca, Balearic Islands to a Spanish mother and an English father, Brandon is a product of RCD Mallorca's youth system.
-On 12 December 2012, without even appearing for the reserves, he made his professional debut, coming on as a late substitute for Alejandro Alfaro in a 0–5 home loss against Sevilla FC, for the season's Copa del Rey.
+Born in Santanyí, Majorca, Balearic Islands to an English-born father of Welsh descent and a Spanish mother, Brandon is a product of RCD Mallorca's youth system.
+On 12 December 2012, without even appearing for the reserves, he made his professional debut, coming on as a late substitute for Alejandro Alfaro in a 5–0 home loss against Sevilla FC, for the season's Copa del Rey.

-On 15 December Brandon made his La Liga debut, again from the bench in a 0–1 away defeat against Athletic Bilbao.
+On 15 December Brandon made his La Liga debut, again from the bench in a 1–0 away defeat against Athletic Bilbao.
 On 9 January of the following year he scored his first professional goal, netting his team's first in a 2–1 away victory against Sevilla also for the national cup.

-Brandon scored his first league goals on 24 May 2015, netting both goals for his side in a 2–4 away loss against Albacete Balompié in the Segunda División championship.
+Brandon scored his first league goals on 24 May 2015, netting both goals for his side in a 4–2 away loss against Albacete Balompié in the Segunda División championship.
 In July 2015, he was definitely promoted to the main squad by manager Albert Ferrer.

 On 28 January 2016, Brandon renewed his contract until 2019.
 On 4 June, he scored a brace in a 3–1 win at Real Valladolid, being the club's top goalscorer during the campaign with six goals as his side narrowly avoided relegation.

 On 9 October 2016, Brandon scored a hat-trick in a 3–0 home win against SD Huesca, later being named Segunda División Player of the Month.
 He was sent off on 18 December at half time in a 3–1 loss at CD Numancia for protesting with the referee; the season ended with relegation.